Jonathan Chapman

-Jonathan Chapman (January 23, 1807 – May 25, 1848) was an American politician, serving as the eighth mayor of Boston, Massachusetts from 1840 to 1842.
+Jonathan Chapman (January 23, 1807 – May 25, 1848) was an American politician who served as the eighth mayor of Boston, Massachusetts from 1840 to 1842.

+Early life

-Chapman's father also named Jonathan Chapman served as a member of the Town of Boston's Board of Selectmen.
+Jonathan Chapman was born on January 23, 1807, son of a man also named Jonathan Chapman.
+His father served as a member of the Town of Boston's Board of Selectmen.

-Chapman attended Phillips Exeter Academy and he graduated from Harvard College and studied law under the direction of Judge Lemuel Shaw.
+Chapman attended Phillips Exeter Academy, graduated from Harvard College, and studied law under the direction of Judge Lemuel Shaw.

+Mayoralty

-Chapman was elected mayor in December 1839; he was sworn into office in 1840; he served three one-year terms.
+Chapman was elected mayor of Boston in the December 1839 Boston mayoral election as the Whig candidate; he was sworn into office in 1840; he served three one-year terms.

 Because of a large increase of the debt of the city of Boston in the 18 years since it was incorporated, Mayor Chapman had as a chief aim of his administration the reduction of the city's debt.

-New City Hall

 Although land had been purchased for a new city hall, Mayor Chapman did not favor that project.
-Because Suffolk County was constructing a new building for the Registry and Probate offices, and was going to move out of the old courthouse building, Chapman instead recommended that the old Suffolk County Courthouse be remodeled for use as Boston's city hall.
+Because Suffolk County was constructing a new building for the Registry and Probate offices and was going to move out of the old courthouse building, Chapman instead recommended that the old Suffolk County Courthouse be remodeled for use as Boston's city hall.

-The City occupied the renovated structure on March 18, 1841.
+The city occupied the renovated structure on March 18, 1841.